 Could surging energy prices raise inflation expectations and spark a self-fulfilling upward price spiral?
 Futures markets suggest the risk is limited — for now.
 Sharply rising energy prices have accelerated headline inflation.
 After oil, gas and coal prices more than doubled in less than a year (see Figure 1), spurred by strong supply-demand imbalances and weather-related factors, there are growing concerns that inflation expectations might become increasingly influenced by current price pressures (“de-anchoring”), creating a challenging environment for monetary policy.
 Yet, futures prices of such commodities are currently in strong “backwardation” (i.e., they are lower than spot prices).
 Often overlooked, such backwardation suggests that the current energy crisis could be temporary, which may explain why professional long-term inflation expectations have remained relatively well-behaved so far — in contrast to market-implied inflation expectations (see Box 1).

+However, there are emerging signs of de-anchoring inflation expectations if the energy crisis drags on for too long.
 Given the current uncertainty on the recovery path and inflation outlook, this places a premium on the credibility of central banks and their effective forward guidance to ensure that expectations remain well-anchored to avoid being cornered by markets anticipating possible inflation overshooting.

 Figure 1 – Changes in selected energy prices